aknlite48/Parallel-Cube-Solver/README.md

 ## Solver Types

 1. **Efficient Solver ('E')** - Prioritizes finding solutions quickly, potentially using more memory.
-2. **Memory-Intensive Solver ('M')** - Uses more memory to store solution states which can speed up runtime.
+2. **Memory-Intensive Solver ('M')** - Uses more memory to store solution states which can slow down runtime.

 ## Move Notation